nyakaz73/reactive_store/README.md

   }
 }
 ```
-In the above snippet i have imported the reactivestore and a provider package.
+In the above snippet i have imported the reactivestore.
 I have wrapped the root MaterialApp with a ReactiveStore Widget.

 ```dart
 class MyHomePage extends StatefulWidget {